-3.3 DELIVERY OF ESSENTIAL HEALTH CARE SERVICES
+3.3 DELIVERY OF ESSENTIAL HEALTHCARE SERVICES

 3.3.1 Essential Health Care Services for the Modern System of Medicine:

 The Second Long Term Health Plan indicated that priority will be given to health promotion and prevention activities based on Primary Health Care principles.
 It identified Essential Health Care Services (EHCS) that address the most essential health needs of the population and that are highly cost-effective.
 EHCS are priority public health measures and are essential clinical and curative services for the appropriate treatment of common diseases.
-The EHCS for Ayurveda and other traditional systems of medicines are defined separately.
+The EHCS for Ayurveda and other traditional systems of medicine are defined separately.

 |Main Interventions*||Health Problems Addressed|

-|Appropriate treatment of common diseases and injuries||Common Diseases and injuries|
+|Appropriate treatment of common diseases and injuries||Common Diseases and Injuries|

 |Reproductive health||Maternal and Peri-natal health problems including other RH issues|

 |The expanded program on immunisation (EPI) and Hepatitis B Vaccine||Diphtheria, Pertusis, TB, Measles, Polio, Neonatal Tetanus, Hepatitis B|